 Charting Progress 2 Biogeographic Region: Irish Sea.

 Site boundary description: The site boundary for the Pisces Reef Complex SAC has been defined using JNCC’s marine SAC boundary definition guidelines.
 The boundary is made up of three separate polygons enclosing the minimum area necessary to ensure protection of the Annex I habitats.
 It does not include the areas of muddy sediment that lie between the reefs.
 The bedrock reef features were derived from collating survey data from various detailed acoustic and biological surveys.
 The areas of bedrock and stony reef that met the definition of Annex I reef were delineated based on the interpretation acoustic data, which showed a clear distinction between the hard and soft substrates.
 Seabed modelling using the Benthic Terrain Modeller (NOAA) was also carried out for all three areas.
-Refer to the Evidence section for further detail on the data for this MPA.
+Refer to the Monitoring and Evidence section for further detail on the data for this MPA.
 As any bottom trawling that occurs in the area may pose a threat to the reef, the boundary includes a margin to allow for mobile gear on the seabed being at some distance from the location of a vessel at the sea surface.
 This buffer has been applied individually to each of the reef features of the site.

 The full overview of the various data used to support site identification, along with information on confidence in feature presence and extent is available in the Pisces Reef Complex SAC Selection Assessment Document.
-JNCC will be adding relevant survey data for this MPA to its MPA mapper in due course.
+JNCC will be adding relevant survey data for this MPA to its MPA Mapper in due course.